dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 #### JSON-LD Representation of an Ontology in the Complex Schema

-The complex schema is suitable for client applications that need to update data in Knora.
+The complex schema is suitable for client applications that need to update data in DSP-API.
 For example, here is the response for the `images` sample ontology in the complex schema, `http://0.0.0.0:3333/ontology/00FF/images/v2` (simplified for clarity):